 The major thyroid hormone secreted by the thyroid gland is thyroxine, also called T4 because it contains four iodine atoms.
-To exert its effects, T4 is converted to triiodothyronine (T3) by the removal of an iodine atom.
+T4 converts to triiodothyronine (T3) by removing an iodine atom to exert its effects.
 This occurs mainly in the liver and in certain tissues where T3 acts, such as in the brain.
 The amount of T4 produced by the thyroid gland is controlled by another hormone, which is made in the pituitary gland located at the base of the brain, called thyroid stimulating hormone (abbreviated TSH).
-The amount of TSH that the pituitary sends into the bloodstream depends on the amount of T4 that the pituitary sees.
-If the pituitary sees very little T4, then it produces more TSH to tell the thyroid gland to produce more T4.
-Once the T4 in the bloodstream goes above a certain level, the pituitary’s production of TSH is shut off.
-In fact, the thyroid and pituitary act in many ways like a heater and a thermostat.
-When the heater is off and it becomes cold, the thermostat reads the temperature and turns on the heater.
-When the heat rises to an appropriate level, the thermostat senses this and turns off the heater.
-Thus, the thyroid and the pituitary, like a heater and thermostat, turn on and off.
-This is illustrated in the figure below.

-Drawing blood for thyroid function tests
+Drawing blood for thyroid function tests:

 Before you get a blood draw to check your thyroid levels, talk with your doctor about any medications you’re taking.
-Also let them know if you’re pregnant.
+Also, let them know if you’re pregnant.
 Certain medications and being pregnant may influence your test results.

 A blood draw, also known as venipuncture, is a procedure performed at a lab or a doctor’s office.
 When you arrive for the test, you’ll be asked to sit in a comfortable chair or lie down on a cot or gurney.
 If you’re wearing long sleeves, you’ll be asked to roll up one sleeve or to remove your arm from the sleeve.